-New York Mammographic Density (NY MaDe) Study: This ongoing study investigates mammographic breast density and breast cancer screening and prevention behaviors in a racially/ethnically diverse and predominantly immigrant population.
+New York Mammographic Density (NY MaDe) Study: This ongoing study investigates mammographic breast density and breast cancer screening and prevention behaviors in a socially diverse population.

 Growing Wiser Project: This study focuses on understanding and addressing the over-use of cancer screening services in older Hispanic women.

 International Breast Cancer and Nutrition Project: The mission of the International Breast Cancer and Nutrition (IBCN) project is to foster the development of a community of scientists across disciplines and public health experts dedicated to research on the primary prevention of breast cancer.
 The anticipated outcomes of this program are the development of strategies to diminish breast cancer incidence and/or incidence of aggressive forms of breast cancer based on epidemiological and biological findings related to nutrition and an impact on public policies via information of the public and health authorities.

 Tehranifar P, Rodriguez CB, April-Sanders A, Desperito E, Schmitt KM.
 Migration history, language acculturation and mammographic breast density.
 Cancer Epidemiol Biomarkers Prev.
 2018 Feb 23

 Akinyemiju TF, Genkinger JM, Farhat M, Wilson A. Gary-Webb TL, Tehranifar P. Residential environment and breast cancer incidence and mortality: a systematic review and meta analysis.
 BMC Cancer.
 2015; 28;15:191.